 How far can an electric car go?

-The move to electric cars brings lots of questions, and one of the more common is how far can an EV go on a single charge; if you’re asking this, look no further
+The move to electric cars brings lots of questions – one being how far can an EV go on a single charge.
+If you’re wondering this, then look no further.

 Electric cars represent a big change for motorists, and one of the first questions people ask about EVs is how far can they go on a single charge.

-Environmental factors play a big role in how far an EV can go on a single charge, too: cold weather and hills negatively impact an electric car’s range, and your own driving style has a massive effect, too.
+Environmental factors also play a big role in how far an EV can go on a single charge: cold weather and hills negatively impact an electric car’s range, and your own driving style has a massive effect, too.

 How far can an electric car go on one charge?

 EV technology has improved hugely in recent years.
-The shortest-range EV you can buy from new today is the Smart EQ ForTwo, which can officially cover 80 miles on a single charge, while the furthest is managed by the Mercedes EQS 450+, which can do 464 miles.
+The shortest-range EV you can buy from new today is the Smart EQ ForTwo, which has an official range of 68 to 84 miles on a single charge, while the furthest is managed by the Mercedes EQS, which can do up to 481 miles.
 Moving away from those extreme ends of the scale, a decent range for a family EV is something of the order of 250 miles.
-In many instances you will need a break to stretch your legs before the car needs recharging
+In many instances you will need a break to stretch your legs before the car needs recharging.

 What affects the range of electric cars?

 As set out earlier, EVs, just like petrol and diesel cars, are impacted by a number of factors when it comes to how far they can go before needing to stop and recharge.
-The variables at play comprise:
+These include:

 Batteries don’t like extreme temperatures, being particularly unhappy in the cold.
 While precise figures vary depending on precise temperatures and battery chemistries, EV drivers can expect somewhere around 10 to 30% less range when it’s cold.